 - To stop work upon recognition of a condition that presents imminent danger to the safety and health of staff, the public or the environment.

-- Associates’ degree in related field required; Bachelor’s degree in Engineering a plus.
+- Associates’ degree in related field required and/or equivalent experience.

 - Experience working within an ISO system or business inclusive of QA/QC, and related activities.